 A Certificate of Student Status should be used if your council asks you for proof that you are a full-time student at the University of Edinburgh.
 The Council may give form for the University to complete however we issue a Certificate of Student Status which the Council should accept instead.

-The Academic Registry can provide a Certificate of Student Status to any individual student (and ex-students up to one year after studies have ceased).
+Student Administration can provide a Certificate of Student Status to any individual student (and ex-students up to one year after studies have ceased).
 This certificate will include your address details and the dates you commenced your studies and are expected to finish your studies.
 Certificates will only be produced if a student is fully matriculated.